s2n-cnit/nfvcl-ng/README.md

  - Having OSM 14 running on a reachable machine, in the following installation procedure, all the services will be installed on the same Ubuntu instance.
  - Python 3.11.
+ - If the NFVCL and OSM are running on the same machine:
    - **RECOMMENDED**:
           4 CPUs, 16 GB RAM, 80GB disk and a single interface with Internet access
    - **MINIMUM**:
           2 CPUs, 8 GB RAM, 50GB disk and a single interface with Internet access

-## Installation
+## Installation (OSM+NFVCL)
 On the Ubuntu 22.04 instance perform the following steps.
 ### Step 0 - Cloning and downloading required files/dependencies
 1. Download OSM 14